pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 From the boxes on this plot, we can see that Centers are generally the tallest and Guards are generally the shortest players in this dataset.
 Forwards, on the other hand, have a smaller interquartile range in between Centers and Guards, and as a result have more outliers drawn on the plot.

 ## Box Plot of Three Points Made by Conference
-We can create another box plot that shows the number of three point field goals each player made by Conference.
-This gives us a high level overview of the distribution of successful three-pointers for players in each Conference.
+We can create another box plot that shows the number of three point field goals each player made by `Conference`.
+This gives us a high level overview of the distribution of successful three-pointers for players in each `Conference`.

 ```python